antares-codes/etl-val-node/README.md

      * * * * * $HOME/validator-node-screen/cron/watchdognode.sh > $HOME/validator-node-screen/cron/watchdognode.log 2>&1
      ```
+     After Adding the cron line Press CTRL+X you will be asked if you want to save.
+Enter Y and Press Enter.

      (Optional) Monitor all your nodes with [Site24x7](https://www.site24x7.com).
 Receive Server Down, Critical or Trouble SMS/eMail alerts.